Websites to bookmark — Please bookmark the following websites so you can find the information you are looking for in the most efficient manner:

 Nominate students for building community — Dan Kittle, dean of students, is starting a program on campus to strengthen the ideas of service, learning, and leadership on our campus.
 When you see a student's actions and character building community, let Dean Kittle know so he can send students a mini brick to recognize them for building a more kind, just, and informed campus at Wartburg.

-Director of undergraduate research — We are pleased to announce that Dr. Shawn Ellerbroek will now serve as the director of undergraduate research.
+Director of undergraduate research — Dr. Shawn Ellerbroek will now serve as the director of undergraduate research.
 Many thanks to Dr. Roy Ventullo, who served in that position faithfully for the past eight years.
-Should with inquiries about undergraduate research should contact Dr. Ellerbroek.
+Those with inquiries about undergraduate research should contact Dr. Ellerbroek.

 Attention student organization leaders — Apply today to host a Candlelight Dinner!
 This allows you the opportunity to promote your organization, interact with faculty and staff, and experience fine dining.
 But hurry; there are a limited number of dates available.
 Should your organization wish to host a Candlelight Dinner, please indicate with a letter of intent by email to Shelly Geweke.
 Include your organization’s name, contact person/phone number, first and second choice preference for dates, and a short paragraph about what makes your organization great.
 Dates are awarded on a first-come, first-served basis, so don’t delay.
 Dates available are: Oct.
 5, Nov.
 9, Jan.
 25, Feb.
 8, Feb.
 22, and March 15.
 Applications are due by Wednesday, Sept.
 14, at 4 p.m.